 Chili bean sauce is widely available here in Singapore but not in the Philippines, as far as I'm aware.
-So if you are craving for a Mapo Tofu kind-of flavor and don't have Chili Bean paste at hand then this recipe might be for you.
+So if you are craving a Mapo Tofu kind of flavor and don't have Chili Bean paste at hand then this recipe might be for you.
 It's a milder version of it of course with an option of making it really spicy.

 Ground Pork and Green Bean Stir fry Ingredients